Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Results

 While the ideal \acrshort{osia} system could perfectly estimate \acrshort{sue} values, the most important outcome is that observations are prioritized given the proper \textit{relative ordering}.
 Therefore, we compare the sorted lists of observations by their estimated and true \acrshortpl{sue} with Kendall's rank correlation coefficient (or Kendall's $\tau$). $\tau = 1$ indicates that the desired and actual ordering match perfectly, whereas $\tau = 0$ indicates no correlation between the orderings. \acrshort{helm} is able to achieve $\tau = 0.529$ on the entire lab dataset, rejecting $\tau = 0$ with a $p$-value of $1.09 \times 10^{-6}$.
 Kendall's $\tau$ could be used by future works improving upon this system to benchmark their \acrshort{sue}-based observation prioritization.
 Additionally, mission concepts could define their \acrshort{osia} prioritization requirements by determining an acceptable $\tau$ for autonomous downlink prioritization through rigorous trade studies.

 To explore more deeply the remaining challenges in our system and observations, we investigated three performance cases from Figure \ref{fig:suetest} to understand how faithfully \acrshort{helm}'s \acrshort{sue} calculations represented the data.
-First, the orange triangle in \ref{fig:suetest} samples a population of low-interest data (true \acrshort{sue} $ 0 \sim 0.2$) that is overestimated by $0.1 \sim 0.2$.
-In the orange triangle observation, only one motile track was manually found during labeling and lasted through nearly the entire observation.
+First, the orange triangle in \ed{Figure} \ref{fig:suetest} \ed{is a representative observation} from a population of low-interest data (true \acrshort{sue} $ 0 \sim 0.2$) that is overestimated by $0.1 \sim 0.2$.
+In \ed{this observation, only one true motile track was found during labeling, which} lasted through nearly the entire observation.
 However, due to a high particle density (exceeding assumptions described in Section \ref{sec:osia_requirements}), \acrshort{helm} identified many tracks with $0.4 \sim 0.6$ motility probabilities.
 This characterizes the system's response to overcrowding: an overestimation of the utility due to motility.
 While undesirable, fortunately, this inflation is not sufficient to crowd out legitimately high-interest observations.

 Second, the green star is an example where \acrshort{helm} generated an appropriate \acrshort{sue} value.
-Annotators identified ten motile tracks, with the top-five tracks ranging from $100 \sim 250$ frames. \acrshort{helm} also identified many of these tracks with similar lengths and motility probabilities ranging from $0.6 \sim 0.8$.
-Still, the systematic underestimate of the \acrshort{sue} even in nominal observations is produced by the skill with which manual annotators may track motile particles over long time periods.
-While the automated tracker may identify the same motile organism, automated tracks tend to be shorter due to confounding influences, and thus produce lower empirical likelihood evidence for life-like motility.
-Should a mission concept require higher \acrshort{sue} accuracy in high-interest cases, such as for targets where high interest is expected to be abundant, tracking algorithm improvements that repair track fragmentation through stitching and other methods would be employed.
-However, for our use cases, this is not a concern as it incurred a minimal impact on prioritization order.
+Annotators identified ten motile tracks, with the top five tracks ranging from $100 \sim 250$ frames \ed{in duration}. \acrshort{helm} also identified many of these tracks with similar \ed{durations} and motility probabilities ranging from $0.6 \sim 0.8$. \ed{Even in these nominal observations, the estimated \acrshortpl{sue} tend to be lower than the ground truth, with most samples sitting below the red dashed diagonal of perfect estimation.
+We attribute this to the ability of human annotators to track motile particles for their entire duration with absolute confidence, while the automated tracker generally captures partial tracks due to confounders, even with existing mechanisms that combine track fragments.
+Should a mission concept require better \acrshort{sue} accuracy (if abundant high-\acrshort{sue} samples are expected, for example), model calibration (discussed in Section \ref{sec:results_class}) and general tracker and instrument improvements could address this underestimation.
+For our use cases, however, the relative prioritization order was minimally affected as all samples' \acrshortpl{sue} were consistently underestimated.}